asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 | -da:...               | Disable assertions in the given unnamed package.                                                        |
 | -dsa                  | Short for -disablesystemsassertions; disables assertions in system classes.
 This option is rarely used. |

+The assert keyword in java can be invoked with the short form and the long form, the short form is just the assert followed by a condition, that has to be met otherwise `AssertionError` will be thrown at runtime.
+The format of the assert is -> assert {condition} : {message} where the condition has to be something that we assert has to be `TRUE`, if it is `FALSE` then the message will be shown/set in the `AssertionError`.
+The condition can be wrapped in brackets just as like if we invoking a function - assert(condition) or assert condition, and has to be a valid condition that evaluates to `TRUE` or `FALSE`, in other words has to be boolean condition construct

+`Assertions are a runtime construct and are not evaluated at compile time, the only validation that is done at compile time by the compiler is that the condition to the assert is of boolean type.
+Assertions are disabled by default and and must be enabled explicitly for the entire application or on a per-package or per-class basis`

 # Summary

 Try-catch and throw statements

 - When an exception is thrown from a try block, the `JVM` looks for a matching catch handler from the list of catch handlers in the method call-chain.
 If no matching handler is found, that unhandled exception will result in crashing the application.

 - While providing multiple exception handlers (stacked catch handlers), specific exception handlers should be provided before general exception handlers.

 - You can programatically access the stack trace using the methods such as `printStackTrace()` and `getStackTrace()`, which can be called on any exception object.

 Catch, multi-catch, and finally

 - A try block can have multiple catch handlers.
 If the cause of two or more exceptions is similar, and the handling code is also similar, you can consider combining the handlers and make it into a multi-catch block.

 - A catch block should either handle the exception or `rethrow` it.
 To hide or swallow an exception by catching an exception and doing nothing is really a bad practice.

 - You can wrap one exception and throw it as another exception.
 These two exceptions become chained exceptions.
 From the thrown exception, you can get the cause of the exception.

 - The code inside a finally block will be executed irrespective of whether a try block has successfully executed or resulted in an exception.

 Try-with-resources statement

 - Forgetting to release resources by explicitly calling the `close()` method is a common mistake.
 You can use a try-with-resources statement to simplify your code and auto-close resources.

 - You can auto-close multiple resources within a try-with-resources statement.
 These resources need to be separated by semicolons in the try-with-resources statement header.

 - If a try block throws an exception, and a finally block also throws exception(s), then the exceptions thrown in the finally block will be added as suppressed exceptions to the exception that gets thrown out of the try block to the caller.

 Custom exceptions

 - It is recommended that you derive custom exceptions from either the Exception or `RuntimeException` class.

 - A method's throws clause is part of the contract that its overriding methods in derived classes should obey.

 - An overriding method can provide the same throw clause as the base method's throws clause or a more specific throws clause than the base method's throws clause.

 - The overriding method cannot provide a more general throws clause or declare to throw additional checked exceptions when compared to the base method's throws clause.

 - For a resource to be usable in a try-with-resources statement, the class of that resource must implement the `java.lang.AutoCloseable` interface and define the `close()` method.

 Invariant with asserts

 - Assertions are condition checks in the program and should be used for explicitly checking the assumptions you make while writing programs.

 - The assert statement is of two forms: one that takes a Boolean argument and one that takes an additional string argument.

 - If the Boolean condition given in the assert argument fails (i.e., evaluates to false), the program will terminate after throwing an `AssertionError`.
 It is not advisable to catch and recover from when an `AssertionError` is thrown by the program.

 - By default, assertions are disabled at runtime.
 You can use the command-line arguments of -ea (for enabling asserts) and `-da` (for disabling asserts) and their variants when you invoke the `JVM`.